AuroraSloan/cub3d/README.md

 The goal of this project was to become comfortable with ray-casting by creating a dynamic view inside a maze.
 The cub3d project is based on the classic Wolfenstein 3D game http://users.atw.hu/wolf3d/.

-Currently gameplay is only available on linux operating systems.

 ----
 ### Installation
 ```bash